mattlibera/alpine/packages/docs/src/en/alpine-101.md

 In this case, we're telling Alpine to always make sure that the contents of this `h1` tag reflect the value of the `count` property.

-In case it's not clear, `x-text`, like most directives accepts a plain JavaScript expression as an argument.
+In case it's not clear, like most directives `x-text` accepts a plain JavaScript expression as an argument.
 So for example, you could instead set its contents to: `x-text="count * 2"` and the text content of the `h1` will now always be 2 times the value of `count`.

 [→ Read more about `x-text`](/directives/text)